Abu (god): Associations with other deities

+Gula

 Due to their frequent juxtaposition, it is assumed that Abu's spouse was the goddess gu_{2}-la_{2}, whose role in the Mesopotamian pantheon remains poorly known.
 According to Jeremiah Peterson, while gu_{2}-la_{2} eventually came to be treated as an alternate orthography of the theonym Gula, she was most likely originally a distinct deity, and might have still been recognized as such in the Old Babylonian period.
 Authors who support the view these two homophonous goddesses were originally separate include Marcos Such-Gutiérrez, Joan Goodnick Westenholz and Irene Sibbing-Plantholt.
 Abu and gu_{2}-la_{2} appear together in the Nippur god list, where gu_{2}-la_{2} and Gula are kept apart, in other god lists, and in an Old Babylonian seal inscription.
 In the Weidner god list and in An = Anum Gula is listed as the spouse of Abu, though in the former case the presence of a separate entry for a deity Gulazida, "the true Gula," might indicate that the spouse of Abu and the healing goddess were treated as separate, while the latter might be an example of late confusion.
 In addition to Gula, gu_{2}-la_{2} might have also been conflated or confused with Ukulla, the wife of Tishpak.

-A non-standard god list from Nippur places Abu next to Bau, presumably based on their shared connection to Lagash and the graphic similarity between their names.
-Gebhard Selz points out that a tradition in which Abu was her son is also attested, and proposes that it might be related to the fact that under Uru'inimgina a field associated with Abu has been reassigned to Bau.
-Abu could also be viewed as a son of Ninhursag and either Enki or Enlil.
+Ibaum

 According to Irene Sibbing-Plantholt, Abu might correspond to the deity Ipaḫum (or Iba'um), "viper."
 He was apparently understood as the divine vizier (sukkal) of Ningishzida, though according to Frans Wiggermann he might have originally been associated with Ninazu in the third millennium BCE.
 A city named after him, Bāb-Iba'um, existed in the proximity of the Diyala River, and appears in four year formulas of king Bilalama of Eshnunna.
 Despite his name, Iba'um might have been depicted in anthropomorphic form on cylinder seals.

+Other relations

+A non-standard god list from Nippur places Abu next to Bau, presumably based on their shared connection to Lagash and the graphic similarity between their names.
+Gebhard Selz points out that a tradition in which Abu was her son is also attested, and proposes that it might be related to the fact that under Uru'inimgina a field associated with Abu has been reassigned to Bau.
+Abu could also be viewed as a son of Ninhursag and either Enki or Enlil.
 A further deity who might correspond to Abu is Abba, the doorkeeper of the Esagil.
 Identifying Abu with either Dumuzi or Ninurta is limited to texts from the late second and early first millennium BCE.